 Miles walked: today 16.9 cumulative 151.5

-Well my luck ran out today.
+Well my luck with the wweather ran out today.
+While most of the country had unseasonal rain Cornwall was bathed in sunshine until now.
 I walked along field paths and roads to Padstow in the drizzle.
 Cherry Trees coffee house fed me a tasty breakfast and it stopped raining.

-Padstow at 9 am on a Sunday morning was very nice, most or the tourists are still abed.
+Padstow at 9 am on a Sunday morning was very nice, most of the tourists are still abed.

 It used to be connected to the rail network at Bodmin and the old line is now a cycling and walking route, the Camel trail.
 Most of the trail is tarmac, although there is a short stony section towards Bodmin.
 A good day out for families with bikes for hire and tea opportunities at the three main towns along the route.

 Good views back to the estuary and across to the village of Rock, where there appeared to be a regatta.

 I stopped at Wadebridge for coffee and it really started to rain.
 Fortunately the next section of the old railway is lined by trees but I had planned a leisurely walk with the hope of sitting quietly and seeing otters.
 Instead it was head down and keep walking.
 There is a steam railway just before Bodmin